-You may not know you are making these five job search mistakes and it is my job to call them out and explain why they are so damaging to your job search.
+You may not know you are sabotaging your job search so let me call out these 5 things and explain why they are so damaging to your job search.

 1. Ignoring Directions

 Employers provide directions on how to apply in their job descriptions, and often request information they would like you to submit.
 For example, when they ask for salary history, don’t ignore this request.
 However, you don’t have to divulge a number that would suggest you’re too expensive or under market value.

-Employers also provide directions when they are arranging interviews and sending you follow-up messages.
-When you overlook or ignore their directions you are telling a potential employer that this is how you will perform on the job.
+Rightly or wrongly, here’s what it says when you don’t follow instructions.
+If you overlook or ignore their directions you are telling a potential employer that this is how you will perform on the job.
 You are presenting yourself as someone who feels the rules do not apply to them.
 Or, at the very least, you look like you don’t pay attention to detail.
 Either way, you’re sending the wrong message.

 2. Bad-Mouthing Your Situation, Boss or Employer

 Whether you’re meeting with a former colleague, hiring manager, recruiter, or anyone else with the power to refer or hire you, you must be aware that they are evaluating you and always present yourself as someone who will tackle difficult problems.

 Your response to what you have been doing during your job search also indicates how motivated you are.
 Your answer should reference any volunteer work you’ve done or classes you’ve taken.
 Anything is better than nothing.

 3. Showing Up Unprepared

 Interviewers are assessing this answer to see how “hungry” you are for the job.
 Their belief is that the candidates who really want the position have taken time to research the job and the company and know how they will fit in.
 And always have questions to ask.
 Nothing says “not interested” more than not asking questions.